 What is Attack Tree Analysis?

-AttackTree provides a method to model the threats against a system in a graphical easy-to-understand manner.
+AttackTree provides a method to model and report the threats against a system in a graphical easy-to-understand manner.
 If we understand the ways in which a system can be attacked, we can develop countermeasures to prevent those attacks achieving their goal.

 In order for an attack to succeed, the attack has to be initiated and various barriers overcome by the attacker.
 There may be different ways in which an individual or team could mount an attack on a system and there may be different levels of defense against different types of attack.

 Attack trees provide a graphical representation of how attacks might succeed and allow a probabilistic analysis of which attacks are most likely to succeed.
 The methodology can also reveal the vulnerability of your system, under specified constraints.
 For example, what are the most probable ways in which an attack will succeed in its objective at a relatively low cost to the attacker?

 AttackTree, through the use of attack tree models, allows the user to model the probability that different attacks will succeed.
 AttackTree also allows users to define indicators that quantify the cost of an attack, the operational difficulty in mounting the attack and any other relevant quantifiable measure that may be of interest.

 Questions such as ‘which attacks have the highest probability of success at a low cost to the attacker?’ or ‘which attacks have the highest probability of success with no special equipment required?’ can be answered using AttackTree.

 In AttackTree, different categories and levels of consequence may also be assigned to nodes in the attack tree.
 A successful attack may have financial, political, operational and safety consequences.
 A partially successful attack may have a different level of consequence to a totally successful attack.
 All these types of consequence measure may be modeled in AttackTree.